RodZill4/material-maker/addons/material_maker/doc/node_material.rst

 Parameters
 ++++++++++

-The Material node has parameters:
+The Material node provides the following parameters:

 * The size of the texture files to be generated.